Languages of Pakistan

-Pakistan is a multilingual country with dozens of languages spoken as first languages.
+Pakistan is a multilingual country with over 70 languages spoken as first languages.
 The majority of Pakistan's languages belong to the Indo-Iranian group of the Indo-European language family.

 Urdu is the national language and the lingua franca of Pakistan, and while sharing official status with English, it is the preferred and dominant language used for inter-communication between different ethnic groups.
 Numerous regional languages are spoken as first languages by Pakistan's various ethnolinguistic groups.

-Languages with more than a million speakers each include Punjabi, Pashto, Sindhi, Saraiki, Urdu, Balochi, Hindko, Pahari-Pothwari and Brahui.
-There are approximately 60 local languages with less than a million speakers.
+According to the 2023 census, languages with more than a million speakers each include Punjabi, Pashto, Sindhi, Saraiki, Urdu, Balochi, Hindko, Brahui and the Kohistani languages.
+The census excludes data from Gilgit-Baltistan and Azad Kashmir, therefore Shina and Balti population might not be exact.
+There are approximately 60 local languages with fewer than a million speakers.

 List of languages

-The 2022 edition of Ethnologue lists 77 established languages in Pakistan.
-Of these, 68 are indigenous and 9 are non-indigenous.
+The 2022 edition of Ethnologue lists 80 established languages in Pakistan.
+Of these, 68 are indigenous and 12 are non-indigenous.
 In terms of their vitality, 4 are classified as 'institutional', 24 are 'developing', 30 are 'vigorous', 15 are 'in trouble', and 4 are 'dying'.

 Statistics

-&ast; Saraiki was included with Punjabi in the 1951 and 1961 censuses.
+&ast; Saraiki and Hindko were included with Punjabi until the 1981 census.